 - how the costs will be shared if the care home puts up its fees in the future

 - what might happen if the person paying the top-up fees can no longer afford the top-up.
-In this instance, the local authority would become responsible for covering the fees while they investigate the impact of potentially moving your relative to a cheaper care home.

 A care home can’t ask for a third-party top-up fee.
 They should go first to the council.
 If this happens to you, ask why they are doing this and then talk to the local authority.
 It is the duty of the council to reassess a person’s needs and if the cost of care is going to increase, then the council should pay unless they can argue that the needs can be met elsewhere.